 The core topics of patent litigation will be covered in three stays in Trier, during which the participants will undergo intensive face-to-face training.

 The training course will start with two days of get-together to introduce the curriculum.
-A five-day programme in March will cover two modules.
+A five-day programme will cover two modules.

-A further six days on practical UPC skills will take place at the end of the course in July.
-These final face-to-face sessions will comprise interactive exercises focusing on mock trials, role play and advocacy for five hours per day, until the final oral exam.
+A further five days on practical UPC skills will take place at the end of the course.
+These final face-to-face sessions will comprise interactive exercises focusing on mock trials, role play and advocacy, until the final oral exam.
 Participants will be expected to work on their own in the afternoon and evening to make their final preparations for the oral examination.

 e-Learning is envisaged for the more knowledge-based, less skill-focused topics such as general European law or European private law.
 These sessions will be based on pre-recorded presentations and preparatory assignments found in a set syllabus with relevant reading tasks.
 Using Maastricht University’s e-learning environment (Canvas), the participant will have full access to the literature and reading resources, and to UM’s digital library facilities (e.g. Westlaw, HeinOnline).